debjan/ipython-recipes-magic/README.md

 Activestate Code Recipes magics
 -------------------------------

-This magic supplies four functions:
+This magic supplies five functions:

  - `%lookup` line magic

   It uses current line as arguments for querying Activestate recipes, then returns indexed list with up to 10 recipe names

+ - `%desc` line magic

+  Prints recipe's description by index from lookup results or by id

- - `%fetch` line magic
+ - `%listing` line magic

-  It pretty-prints recipe by index from lookup results or by id
+  Listing of recipe by index from lookup results or by id

  - `%place` line magic